PRESTAMOS CDFI, LLC logo

 Frequently Asked Questions

-How long does PRESTAMOS CDFI, LLC take to show results?
+How does PRESTAMOS CDFI, LLC compare to similar companies?

 PRESTAMOS CDFI, LLC cannot be evaluated or recommended at this time due to complete website inaccessibility.
 Consumers should NOT attempt to use this lender until its website is functional and the company's regulatory status, licensing, and loan terms can be independently verified.
 Use only verified, accessible lenders with documented CDFI certification or credit union PAL programs.